For Android Version 4.8.7

-- Track Event: Click this button to launch an event tracking call which you can view in your dashboard (See Deeplinking below for details of customization of this button).
+- Track Event: Click this button to launch an event recording call which you can view in your dashboard (See Deep Linking below for details of customization of this button).

-The sample app project contains a button to trigger a custom event tracking call.
+The sample app project contains a button to trigger a custom event recording call.

-By default, this button is set to track a purchase event which can then be viewed in your dashboard as a revenue increase of $200.
+By default, this button is set to record a purchase event which can then be viewed in your dashboard as a revenue increase of $200.

-To review all available event types which you can track with AppsFlyer’s SDK, refer to this article.
+To review all available event types which you can record with AppsFlyer’s SDK, refer to this article.